agoodmachine/agoodmachine.github.io/_capital/collection.md

 You can enable many different types of collection filters.
 To make the filters work effectively, you need to use your product tags, product types, and product vendor fields strategically.
 See the sections below for more information.

+&ast; *Note: the following is for Capital 3.1.0 and older.
+For instructions on how to set up the new filters, [click here] (/collection#filter-4)*

 ![Collection filtering turned on](../images/collection-filtering.png)

 On mobile devices, the collection filters can be accessed using the **Filter products** button at the top of each collection page.
 The filters then appear as a modal window.